 Our success in implementing policies depends upon our active, well-informed membership guided by the efforts of many dedicated volunteer leaders.

-With a membership numbering almost 30,000 member families, it is evident that Farm Bureau is the voice of New York agriculture.
+Farm Bureau is the voice of New York agriculture.
 Farm Bureau will continue to meet the needs of those who make farming their livelihood and rural New York their home.

 FARM BUREAU BELIEFS